VanAuker/VanAuker/README.md

 - 👋 Hi, I’m @VanAuker
-- 👀 I’m interested in Computer Vision
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Facial Detection
+- 🌱 I’m currently learning PowerBi and SQL
-- 💞️ I’m looking to collaborate on Image Processing
+- 💞️ I’m looking to collaborate on Data driven projects
 - 📫 How to reach me:
 vanaukermike@gmail.com